conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

 Each recipe should derive the `ConanFile` class and implement key attributes and methods.

 * Basic attributes and conversions can be found in [`ConanFile` attributes](conanfile_attributes.md)
-* Some of the key methods are outline in this document and will link to more details
+* Some of the key methods are outlined in this document and will link to more details

 ```python
 from conan import ConanFile